 Moreover, they need a good foundation to perform in good condition.
 The suspension of your vehicle is the base that the entire body rests on.
 It determines how well your vehicle absorbs the vertical shock experienced from ups and downs as you ride.
-Upgrading it can change how your car feels on the road.
+Upgrading it, at Truck and Gear, can change how your car feels on the road.
 It can give you a drastic improvement in your car’s performance.

 Suspension is one of the most important systems in a vehicle.
 If you’re looking for an upgrade of your suspension, maybe you heard about coilovers as one of your options.
 They are praised by many as one of the best suspension options.